jatingulia27/Web-Visit-Simulation/readme.md

-# Automated Web Visit Simulation with Selenium Wire
+# Automated Web Visit Simulation with Selenium

 ## Overview

-This project is designed to simulate automated visits to a specified webpage using **Selenium Wire**.
+This project is designed to simulate automated visits to a specified webpage using **Selenium **.
 It features proxy integration, random user agents, and realistic browsing behavior like scrolling and clicking.
 The script uses **Oxylabs** proxies to rotate IPs, and a **SQLite database** to select random mobile user agents for each session.

 ### Key Features